Tenderest/English-writing/Unit3.md

 # Gift Notes （礼品卡留言）

 _`Sample 1`_
+>To Dr. Brown,
+>   Best wishes for a speedy recovery.
+>                                from Li Hua

 _`Sample 2`_
+>To Laura,
+>   With love and a bottle of perfume, I wish you.
+>   Many Happy Returns of the Day!
+>                                       from Jerry

 _`Sample 3`_
+>To Mike,
+>   Hearty congratulations on your success!
+>   Let this pair of shoes carry you to a brighter future!
+>                                       from Mama and Papa

 _`Sample 4`_
+>To Andrew,
+>   With a box of chocolate, I wish you all the best in the business.
+>                                               from Alice

 _`Sample 5`_
+>To Bruce,
+>   With a watch, wishing your birthday be a wonderful one!
+>                                     from your sister Ann

 ### Tips for writing greeting cards